-The WFP Executive Board organizes at least two field visits each year, a WFP EB Field Visit and a Joint Field Visit.
-It also organizes visits to Brindisi to observe United Nations Humanitarian Response Depot (UNHRD) activities (as an WFP EB Field Visit).
+The WFP Executive Board participates in at least two field visits each year, a WFP EB Field Visit and a Joint Field Visit.
+It also participates in visits to Brindisi to observe United Nations Humanitarian Response Depot (UNHRD) activities (as a WFP EB Field Visit).

 The participants of the WFP Executive Board Field Visits are the EB Members.
 The purpose of these visits is to:

 - Highlight the dynamics of WFP operations in the field;

 - Provide insight into the implementation of WFP policies/strategies in the field;

 - Study and review all facets of programming and programme delivery in each country visited;

 - Look at the programme approach adopted;